Idle No More

 Idle No More is an ongoing protest movement, founded in December 2012 by four women: three First Nations women and one non-Native ally.
 It is a grassroots movement among the Indigenous peoples in Canada comprising the First Nations, Métis and Inuit peoples and their non-Indigenous supporters in Canada, and to a lesser extent, internationally.
 It has consisted of a number of political actions worldwide, inspired in part by the liquid diet hunger strike of Attawapiskat Chief Theresa Spence and further coordinated via social media.
-A reaction to alleged legislative abuses of Indigenous treaty rights by then Prime Minister Stephen Harper and the Conservative federal government, the movement takes particular issue with the omnibus bill Bill C-45.
+A reaction to alleged legislative abuses of Indigenous treaty rights by then Prime Minister Stephen Harper and the Conservative federal government, the movement takes particular issue with the omnibus bill Jobs and Growth Act (Bill C-45).
 The popular movement has included round dances in public places and blockades of rail lines.

+In March 2026, there was a proposed revival of the Idle No More movement, in response to the Canadian government's Bill C-5.
+Scott McLeod, the Lake Huron regional chief for the Anishinabek Nation, was particularly vocal in criticizing the legislation.